daniel752/opengl-tutorial/README.md

 ### Build
 - From the root directory for that specific tutorial ([path]/opengl-tutorial/draw-shape/, [path]/opengl-tutorial/init-window/, etc) run:<br>
 ``mkdir build && cd build``<br>
+- After build directory was created run:
+``cmake ..``<br>
-- After that cmake will generate a Makefile in build/ directory, run from build/ directory:<br>
+- After that cmake will generate a Makefile in build/ directory,from build/ directory run:<br>
  ``make``<br>
 ## Run
 From the 'build/' directory run: